-Among those suffering from migraine symptoms such as: nausea, light sensitivity, blurred vision, and throbbing pulsating pain research reveals that the following (among others) are impacted the most:
+Among those suffering from migraines experience symptoms such as nausea, light sensitivity, blurred vision, and throbbing pulsating pain research reveals that the following (among others) are impacted the most:

 - Women (18 percent of women compared to 6 percent of men)

 - People between the ages of 35 and 55